-Meetings are held in the PLC Room at Riverside Elementary.
+Meetings are held in the Library at Riverside Elementary.
 Virtual attendance is also available upon request.

 Please email Jade Bluemel (email@example.com) to attend virtually.

 **All meetings are open to the public & greater school community.
 Riverside Community Council is actively accepting new members.
-Please contact Mr. Staheli and/or Brittany Macdonald to join.
+Please fill out this form to join!